-The country is made up of over 17,000 islands, with the sort of natural beauty that will make you go weak at the knees.
+Indonesia is considered a hotspot for travelers for many reasons.
+The country comprises over 17,000 islands, with the sort of natural beauty that will make you go weak at the knees.

 You can relax by any one of the country’s many beaches or find inner peace and increased flexibility at a yoga retreat.

-There are endless sites for divers to explore and the animal crazy among us can even go trekking with orangutans on the island of Sumatra.
+There are endless sites for divers to explore, and the animal crazy among us can even go trekking with orangutans on the island of Sumatra.

 If you’re heading to the capital of Jakarta at some point in your travels, you can always plan a visit to the bay, which is located on the waterfront in the far north of the city.

-Here you’ll find Ancol Dreamland, an amusement park, which is open to the public for 24 hours a day.
+Here you’ll find Ancol Dreamland, an amusement park, which is open to the public 24 hours a day.

 You can don your bathing suit to ride the artificial waves at the water park, known as Atlantis Water Adventure.

-Ride a range of attractions from bumper cars, to a corkscrew roller coaster, or Hysteria, a ride that will dangle you over the park, before plummeting back to the earth.
+Ride a range of attractions from bumper cars to a corkscrew roller coaster or Hysteria, a ride that will dangle you over the park before plummeting back to the earth.